-Santander UK is authorised by the PRA and regulated by the FCA and the PRA.
-Various of its subsidiaries and associates are also authorised by the PRA or the FCA and regulated by the FCA and/or the PRA.
+Various of Santander UK's subsidiaries and associates are authorised by the PRA or the FCA and regulated by the FCA and/or the PRA.

-While Santander UK operates primarily in the UK, it is also subject to the laws and regulations of the other jurisdictions in which it operates, such as the requirements of the SEC for its activities in the US.
+While Santander UK operates primarily in the UK, it is also subject to the laws and regulations of the other jurisdictions in which it operates, such as the requirements of the SEC for its activities in the US

-The key regulatory requirements as related to its material risk factors (including supervision and regulatory risks and risks relating to taxation) are described in the Risk factors section on pages 299 to 320.
+The key regulatory requirements as related to its material risk factors (including supervision and regulatory risks and risks relating to taxation) are described in the Risk factors section on pages 329 to 349.